kriskalb/flight-delay-prediction/README.md

 Install the required Python packages: pip install -r requirements.txt Run the Jupyter Notebook or Python script to train and test the models.
-Download datasets from https://www.kaggle.com/code/abhishek211119/2015-flight-delays-and-cancellation-prediction
+Download datasets from https://www.kaggle.com/code/abhishek211119/2015-flight-delays-and-cancellation-prediction It is recommended to run the project in Google Colab
 ## Authors
 kriskalb
 ## License